Meet the creators of the Main Line’s most influential Facebook restaurant groups.

 by Tara Behan Marmur, contributing editor

-Gone are the days when an elite, petite cadre of newspaper and magazine critics could make or break a restaurant with one review.
+Gone are the days when elite, petite cadre of newspaper and magazine critics were the only people who publicized their opinions.
 The rise of digital media ushered in the democratization of restaurant reviews, allowing everyone to have their say – and hold sway in, for example, Facebook groups.

 Lots of opinions can be a good thing.
 Facebook groups are readily accessible resources for people looking for restaurant recommendations.
 But sometimes, the posts can be nasty and the comments even nastier.
 Who created these groups – and why?

-Adrian Seltzer has been the administrator of Main Line Restaurant Reviews for nearly nine years.
-Her group membership is approaching 10,000, which is the exact amount of praise, criticism and downright disdain Seltzer has seen for restaurants throughout the Main Line and western suburbs.
+Adrian Seltzer has been the administrator of Main Line Restaurant Reviews for nine years.
+Her group membership is over 11,000, which is the exact amount of praise, criticism and downright disdain Seltzer has seen for restaurants throughout the Main Line and western suburbs.

 Of all the posts she’s approved (or rejected), one is particularly unforgettable.
 “Check out the post on ‘carrot slaw,’” says Seltzer with a laugh.
 “That was a good one.”